There are today five different profiles in the HumanGuide-concepts. By this, we mean profiles that are done via the internet.

 The PersonProfile is of course the most common, i.e. you give your opinion about your own personality.
 Then you can produce the profile at three different ambition levels: AppProfile, MultiProfile and CoreProfile.
 As soon as a profile is done, then it is accessible as an AppProfile via our webbapp cards.humanguide.se.
 The next level is a MultiProfile, which is more deepened and detailed.
 Then you via a meeting (personally or by phone/video) fine-tune the test result together with an authorized "humanguide", who assists you to create a CoreProfile based on your PersonProfile.

 The AppProfile is in the format of a common participant sign, where you have coloured the eight factor's symbols - based on their value.
 The objective is that you can use your AppProfile in your everyday life.
-It is more practical with a AppProfile, when compared to extensive reports with many pages...
-The AppProfile is basically in the format SyntProfile (synthetic, i.e. it is calculated), but if someone has done a CoreProfile, then that format also can be used in an AppProfile.
+It is more practical with an AppProfile, when compared to extensive reports with many pages...
+The AppProfile is basically in the format SyntProfile (synthetic, i.e. it is calculated), but if someone has done a CoreProfile (a fine-tuned version), then that format also can be used in an AppProfile.

 The JobProfile is used primarily to describe the personality requirements for a job.
 Here you also have the alternative to use HumanGuide Cards, which you use when all involved directly give their opinions on the requirements.
 With the JobProfile each involved person can give separately his or her opinion and then you need to agree on one JobProfile based on the individual profiles.